Juan Esnáider: Club career

 Born in Mar del Plata, Buenos Aires Province, Esnáider began his footballing career with Ferro Carril Oeste, and made his professional debut against Vélez Sarsfield on 2 September 1990.
 After only six games, he was bought by Real Madrid, and still managed two first-team appearances during the 1990–91 season, also going on to score nearly 20 goals for the reserves in the Segunda División.

 However, Esnáider never really settled in the main squad, and moved on loan to Real Zaragoza for 1993–94 (with the latter having the option to buy at the end of the campaign).
 He quickly developed into one of European football's most in-form strikers and, already property of the Aragonese side, helped them to the 1994–95 UEFA Cup Winners' Cup, scoring in the final against Arsenal and being the tournament's second-best scorer behind Ian Wright (he also added 16 in La Liga).

 Real Madrid paid Zaragoza more than double they had received in July 1995, but Esnáider only netted once during another disappointing season.
 Signed by Atlético Madrid for 1996–97 – immediately after an historic double – he again displayed his best football, with 21 goals in all competitions.

-Esnáider joined Barcelona-based Espanyol after being released by Atlético, and produced another good individual season with 13 successful strikes in the league.
+Esnáider joined Barcelona-based Espanyol after being released by Atlético, and produced another good individual season with 13 goals in the league.
 In January 1999, he was signed by Juventus for an estimated fee of £4,5 million, as an intended replacement for Alessandro Del Piero who had just been sidelined with a serious knee injury, but was unable to settle at the Turin-based team.
 In late December 2000 he returned to Zaragoza and, with 11 goals in just 17 matches, helped the side avoid relegation (that included two on 14 April 2001 in a 4–4 tie at Barcelona), adding his second Copa del Rey in the process.

 Subsequently, Esnáider's career remained low-profile, with spells at Porto (arriving the season after countryman Juan Antonio Pizzi, who also left unsettled after a few months), Cadetes de San Martín, River Plate, Ajaccio and Real Murcia, before retiring at Newell's Old Boys in Argentina.
-He obtained his coaching degree in 2008 and, in April of the following year, became Getafe's assistant to former Real Madrid teammate Míchel, who was replacing Víctor Muñoz after a string of bad results; he occupied the position until December 2010.